Conditions of Financial Aid

 Appeal: Students may apply for an appeal at NPCC in the event of a drop in eligibility.
 Students may re-appeal in cases of extenuating circumstances i.e. death of immediate family member with documentation, unanticipated serious illness of the student with documentation, or institutional error.
 Some appeal situations may require that an academic plan be established for the remainder of student’s degree.
 All students must have a 2.0 CGPA by the end of the appealed term to continue receiving aid.
 All appeals must be submitted within the first 30 days of the semester in order to be guaranteed consideration.
 In addition, all approved Pace appeals require students to take only courses that apply to their declared degree and successfully complete all courses they enroll in (no F’s, W’s, X’s or IP’s) until they are meeting Pace standards.
 Max Hour/Pace eligibility issues will receive a preliminary review by financial aid staff to determine if a student is eligible for an automatic appeal approval based on professional judgment.
 Students who are not automatically approved will be notified that they are required to complete a traditional appeal.

 Attendance: Students must attend all classes as required in each instructor's syllabus.
 Students who are reported as non-attending may be administratively withdrawn from classes.

 Students dropped from federal aid eligibility must request reinstatement after the SAP standard is reached.
-Students who do not maintain SAP and who are denied aid may file an appeal with the Financial Aid Office if extenuating circumstances exist.
+Students who do not maintain SAP and who are denied aid may file an appeal with the Financial Aid Office.